-Prozac and Zoloft are common antidepressant drugs.
+Prozac (fluoxetine) and Zoloft (sertraline) are antidepressant medications.
 Although they have similar effects on the body, their specific uses, side effects, and dosages are different.

 Prozac and Zoloft are both selective serotonin reuptake inhibitors (SSRIs).
 This class of medication is among the first options for treating major depressive disorder, which people usually call depression.